James is a photographer based in London.

 Touch wood, that has yet to happen.

-A natural approach, working primarily with daylight and in a variety of situations has enabled me to build up a body of work across many genres.
+A natural approach, working primarily with daylight and in a variety of situations has enabled him to build up a body of work across many genres.

 The Landscape Photographer of the Year competition.